-At A Level, 93% of students achieved $A^$ - B grades; 72% of grades were $A - A^$ .
-These were the highest grades in the five-year trend.
+At A Level, 79% of students achieved A^ - B grades; 49% of grades were $A - A^$.
+These were the highest examination grades on record for the school.

-The ALPS score showing the level of progress achieved in 2021 is 1.
-The ALPS score places the school in the top 5% of schools based on the value added made from students' starting points (GCSE average points score) to their A Level results.
-This score is outstanding.
+The ALPS score showing the level of progress achieved in 2022 is 3.
+The ALPS score places the school in the top 10% of schools based on the value added made from students' starting points (GCSE average points score) to their A Level results.